Dudley Canal: Line No. 2

 With the Dudley Tunnel just finished, a meeting was held in Birmingham on 31 August 1792 at which a canal from Birmingham to serve the collieries at Netherton was proposed.
 The following day, the Dudley Canal Company proposed their own version of a similar canal and following meetings with the Worcester and Birmingham Canal, whose line it would join, it was agreed that those who had been at the meeting would raise £61,500 and that the remaining £28,500 required would be subscribed by existing Dudley shareholders.
 The line would be constructed at the same level as the Dudley Canal at Park Head.

 A tunnel of 3,795 yd would be required at Lapal and a shorter one of 537 yd at Gosty Hill.
 Another short tunnel was to be built at Halesowen but became a cutting and bridge when work began.
 The length of the canal was to be 10.8 mi, for which the working capital would be £90,000 with an additional £40,000 if required.
-John Snape carried out a survey and despite opposition from the Birmingham Canal, the Staffordshire and Worcestershire Canal and a contingent of iron foundries in Wolverhampton, an Act of Parliament was obtained in 1793.
+John Snape carried out a survey and despite opposition from the Birmingham Canal, the Staffordshire and Worcestershire Canal and a contingent of iron foundries in Wolverhampton, an act of Parliament, the Selly Oak Canal Act 1793 (33 Geo.
+3. c.
+121), was obtained in 1793.
 The Stratford-upon-Avon Canal was authorised soon afterwards which would provide a connection to London.